Orange Blossom Special (train): History

 The service was suspended during World War II to free the equipment up for carrying troops.
 Its last run was in 1953.
 This west Florida market is now handled by Amtrak's Silver Star.

-In early 2012, a similar locomotive painted to resemble a locomotive of the time, and lettered Orange Blossom Special was moved in from its long-time display location at the Church Street Station in Orlando, Florida, to the Florida Railroad Museum in nearby Tampa.
+In early 2012, a similar locomotive painted to resemble a locomotive of the time and lettered Orange Blossom Special was moved in from its longtime display location at the Church Street Station in Orlando, Florida, to the Florida Railroad Museum in nearby Tampa.
 Plans are for a multi-year restoration to active status for eventual excursion service.

 The train and the song

 It happened during the maiden run of the new streamlined train at the Jacksonville Seaboard Railroad Station that Ervin T. Rouse and Robert Russell "Chubby" Wise saw this train.
 Rouse and Wise wrote the Orange Blossom Special song as a fiddle tune.
 The tune was first recorded by Ervin and his brother Gordon one year later in New York.
 Bill Monroe recorded Rouse's and Wise's tune in 1942 (with Art Wooten on fiddle) and popularized the tune.
 Johnny Cash named his 1965 album after the song.
 The song was also recorded by Bill Ramsey and Don Paulin.

 This popular tale explains the fascination which led Ervin Rouse and Robert "Chubby" Wise to write the now famous fiddle tune.
 However, historically the Blossom was never "streamlined" and used Pullman heavyweight sleepers, diners, and some coaches of the winter Tampa run.
 The Blossom may have used some lightweight cars sporadically in mixed consist with the Pennsylvania Railroad which hauled the Blossom in the Northeast Corridor.
 If Rouse and Wise did see a streamlined Seaboard train in 1938, it was most likely the Silver Meteor which was streamlined with its stainless steel coaches.
 The name of this train was chosen by a public contest.
 The Seaboard's lightweight trains later became known as the Silver Fleet.
 This included the Silver Meteor, the Silver Star and the Silver Comet.
 The train did receive modern EMC E4 diesel locomotives in 1938, but continued using heavyweight Pullmans and coaches until its demise in 1953.
 It is also possible the songwriters saw one of the Twin Cities Zephyrs at the Jacksonville railroad station in 1935.
 The Chicago, Burlington and Quincy Railroad brought the train to Florida at the invitation of the Seaboard Railroad.
 It toured the state, making stops in both east and west coast Florida cities, where the public was able to both view and tour the Zephyr; Jacksonville was one of the stops on its Florida tour.